datagrok-ai/public/help/develop/admin/security.md

 ### Vulnerability remediation

-Datagrok platform is written in Dart, which is a language developed and supported by Google.
+Datagrok server core is written in Dart, which is a language developed and supported by Google.
 We follow [Dart Security Best Practises](https://dart.dev/security#best-practices) to minimize the risk of introducing a vulnerability.